ding-co/data-structure-review/list/List.md

 - data item (node)
 - if link disconnects => become like an Interstellar lost child
 - python; if anything reference something, something will be disappeared (dangling)
-- Garbage Collection; remove not using something
+- Garbage Collection; remove not using something <br/>
+  (anything that references something, something will be dangled)
+- module; black box (encapsulation)
+- Always thinking about what function outside <br/>
+  rather than inside implementation
+- class; reference address
+- C language; delete garbage explicitly with code
+-